advancedresearch/what_if/README.md

 What if...

-- people migrated from South America to Indonesia and Egypt (ancient)
+- people migrated between civilisations in South America, Indonesia and Egypt (ancient)